 Adada would have to return to his legato play again when vexations have started to decline or the song has mutated into another direction, shifting the emphasis back to the lift.
+The ryhtmic and melodic cycle only ends when Okpan wants it to.
 This rhythmic and melodic polyphony is the unspoken poetry in Okpan’s music.
 The spoken poetry is in Okpan’s song and spoken word.
 Okpan’s singing is eclectic deriving from many sources and the direction of his music is typically unpredictable.
 His voice bears much more machismo than perfection.
-He sings his song like a man rather than like a tenor or alto, Okpan is not a man of pretension.
+He sings his song like a man rather than like a tenor or alto; Okpan is not a man of pretension.
 Okpan would use a varied mix of contemporary issues, moral tales, outright vulgarity, ancient songs and parables, meaningless lyrics and influences from other musicians to achieve both entertainment and innovation with his music.
-Okpan can often sing a number of song in one go the rhythm of percussion mostly unaltered.
-His music somehow remains authentic and loyal to traditional music.
+Okpan can often sing a number of songs in one go to the rhythm or melody mostly unaltered.
+His music somehow remains authentic and loyal to its traditional roots.
 This where Okpan’s exceptional talents shines through, innovating much with little.
 He is a free-style dancer himself and can be heard during his songs saying into the mic, “gbe nughe obo Okpan muegbe obone” [come and see how Okpan is dancing anyhowly over here].

 Like is evident in Dibango’s Soul Makossa and in Fela’s music, Okpan’s singing phraseology and choruses are often interjected with onomatopoeia or normal lyrics that have an onomatopoeic effect.
 Okpan often uses such phraseology as a facilitator of lift for dance.
 “Agba Agba Agba Agba Agba!”, “Yagha Yagha iyogho, Yagha yagha iyogho”, et al have a big lift effect.
 Anthony, the lead chorister, second singer and akitse player in Okpan’s band, is an excellent foil to Okpan’s singing using mainly a haunting falsetto voice.
 Okpan is also a master of onomatophilia, he has an uncanny ability to pronounce everyday Urhobo names and nicknames and make them sound both interesting and novel.
 He either enjoyed the names he was calling out or made people enjoy them.
 In fact, an important expectation of Okpan’s music was what names he would call out.
-Imac Malli, Last Mugu, So Good, Uncle Baba, Afrogus, Orhurhu Standard, Sakpakpobi, Ighereka and so many others are all unusual nicknames found in Okpan’s songs but perhaps the most extraordinary is Orodekor rodogogoro [The snake that drinks gin!].
+Imac Malli, Last Mugu, So Good, Uncle Baba, Afrogus, Orhurhu Standard, Sakpakpobi, Ighereka and so many others are all unusual nicknames found in Okpan’s songs but perhaps the most extraordinary is Orodekor rodogogoro [The black mamba that drinks gin!]; the snake is scary, how about if it is drunk?
 It was not till I got into the music of Okpan did I realise name-mentioning could be a fine art too.

 Besides the Catch Fire Dance of the early 1980s.
-By the late 1990s, Okpan hit another peak with Siobornuvwe, an album that charted Okpan’s conversion to Christianity without any inclusion of Gospel music elements and a polemical rebuttal of his arch-rival, the musician Johnson Adjan.
-Siobornuvwe has Okpan written all over its style, tempo and melody and is perhaps his tamest dance album but for many his most memorable.
+By the late 1990s, Okpan hit another peak with Siobornuvwe, an album that charted Okpan’s conversion to Christianity without any inclusion of Gospel music elements and a polemical rebuttal of his arch-rival, the prominent Urhobo musician Johnson Adjan.
+Siobornuvwe has Okpan written all over its style, tempo and melody and is perhaps his tamest dance album but for many his most memorable, Christianity is the dominant religion of the Urhobos.
 The Happy New Millennium album was Okpan’s best chance for broad commercial success and reaching new audiences far and wide, I guess the marketing was not as adventurous as the music.
 Okpan coincidentally hit another peak with Urhobo Makossa album introducing elements of Makossa into his music and showcasing it with Makossa dance choreography.
-These are my favourite peaks of Okpan’s music but there are some others.
+These are my favourite albums of Okpan’s music but there are some others.

 All in all, Okpan the self-styled King of Urhobo Disco and the Bride of Songs [Avwebor r’Ine], has been a phenomenal creator and innovator of dance music and someday his art will be appreciated and noted for what it is, disco music of another flavour and the facility for free-style dancing, Omo me gbe bo jevwe [My child dance any way you like]; all Kings are fathers.
 That is Okpan’s subtle message to all and music never gets more accessible to dance.